 Day 6 – Iwokrama

 Iwokrama Forest covers nearly a million acres and is home to a bewildering array of different species.
 Its name means ‘place of refuge’ in the language of the Makushi Amerindians, who retreated here to avoid the predations of the slave trade.
 Iwokrama was established as a centre for the study of the rainforest and has been set aside to promote sustainable tourism within the region.
-Wildlife here includes jaguar, caiman, howler and spider monkeys, rodents such as pacas and agoutis, and peccaries among numerous other species.
-The birdlife here is equally spectacular, with toucans, macaws, hummingbirds and the sought after Guianan cock-of-the-rock.
+Wildlife here includes Jaguar, Caiman, Howler and Spider Monkeys, rodents such as Pacas and Agoutis, and Peccaries among numerous other species.
+The birdlife here is equally spectacular, with Toucans, Macaws, Hummingbirds and the sought after Guianan Cock-of-the-Rock.
 The forest is in the homeland of the Makushi people, who have lived here and used the forest for thousands of years.
 Although the forest around Atta Rainforest Lodge is excellent for birds, the major attraction here is a 154 metre long canopy walkway which is only 750m from the lodge.
-The walkway has four platforms, the highest of which is over 30 metres above the ground, and these will allow us to get great looks at a range of canopy species, many of which we would struggle to see well from the forest floor.
+The walkway has four platforms, the highest of which is over 30 metres above the ground, and these will allow us the opportunity to spot a range of canopy species, many of which we would struggle to see well from the forest floor.

 Day 7 – Iwokrama – Rock View Lodge

-Experience the dawn chorus from the canopy walkway, and visit an area renowned for sightings of one of Guyana’s most intriguing birds, the cock of the rock.
-We then continue by 4wd vehicle to Rock View Lodge, situated in a region where the savannah meets the forest covered foothills of the Pakaraima Mountains.
-With its tropical gardens and flowering trees, the lodge resembles an oasis in the savannah and attracts many species of birds.
-Overnight Rock View Lodge.
+Experience the dawn chorus from the canopy walkway, and visit an area renowned for sightings of one of Guyana’s most intriguing birds, the Cock of the Rock.
+We then continue by 4WD vehicle to Rock View Lodge, situated in a region where the savannah meets the forest covered foothills of the Pakaraima Mountains.
+With its tropical gardens and flowering trees, the lodge resembles an oasis in the savannah, and attracts many species of birds.
+Overnight at Rock View Lodge.
 (BLD)

 Rock View Lodge

 Rock View Lodge is located in the village of Ruperti in the North Rupununi Savannahs at the foothills of the Pakaraima Mountains and close to the border with the Iwokrama Forest.
-The Rupununi River, Pakaraima Mountains and the rainforest, as well as the Amerindian villages of Annai, Kwatamang and Woweta are to be found within a radius of only a few miles of Rock View Lodge and are easily accessible.
-Guests are accommodated in well furnished and spacious self contained suites and are entertained in the old ranch house.
+The Rupununi River, and the rainforest, as well as the Amerindian villages of Annai, Kwatamang and Woweta are to be found within a radius of only a few miles of Rock View Lodge and are easily accessible.
+Guests are accommodated in well-furnished and spacious self-contained suites and are entertained in the old ranch house.
 Well trained bilingual staff from the region will look after your every need and the cuisine is an exciting blend of Creole, Guyanese and Brazilian.
 The lodge is set in acres of gardens and orchards which attract hundreds of humming birds.

 Day 8 – Rock View Lodge - Georgetown

-At dawn take a hike in the foothills of the Pakaraima Mountains to search for birds.
+At dawn take a hike in the foothills of the Pakaraima Mountains in the hope of seeing some of the birds that live there.
 We then return to Georgetown by air, and have an afternoon city tour of this unusual South American capital.
 In the evening you can take an optional tour to the Roy Geddes Musical Museum for a taste of local culture.
-Overnight Sleep Inn or similar.
+Overnight at Kanuku Suites or similar.
 (B)

 Day 9 – Georgetown

-Today is free to explore Georgetown further or take an optional excursion to Kaiteur Falls, where the Potaro River thunders 741 feet into the gorge below, and Orinduik Falls, located on the border with Brazil, before returning to Georgetown for the evening.
-Overnight Sleep Inn or similar.
+Today is free to explore Georgetown further or take an optional excursion to Kaieteur Falls, where the Potaro River thunders 741 feet into the gorge below, and/or Orinduik Falls, located on the border with Brazil, before returning to Georgetown for the evening.
+Overnight at Kanuku Suites or similar.
 (B)

-Kaiteur Falls is a spectacular site, five times higher than Niagara Falls and one of the most powerful waterfalls in the world.
-First ‘discovered’ by Europeans in 1870, it was of course known to indigenous groups before this – the legend is that it was named after a great chief.
-Although there are taller and wider falls, Kaiteur’s distinction comes from its combination of both volume of water and height.
+Kaieteur Falls is a spectacular site, five times higher than Niagara Falls and one of the most powerful waterfalls in the world.
+First seen by Europeans in 1870, it was known to indigenous groups before this – the legend is that it was named after a great chief.
+Although there are taller and wider falls, Kaieteur’s distinction comes from its combination of both volume of water and height.